MathieuNls/bianca/bianca.md

 We do so by checking the block's beginning and ending with a parentheses algorithms [@bultena1998eades].
 Then, we send these expanded changesets to TXL for block extraction and formalization.

-## Analysing New Commits using Pre-Commit Hooks {#sec:online}
+## Analysing New Commits Using Pre-Commit Hooks {#sec:online}

-Each time a developer makes a commit, BIANCA intercepts the commits using a pre-commit hook,  extracts the corresponding code block (in a similar way as in the previous phase), and compares it to the code blocks of historical defect-commits.
-If there is a match then the new commit is deemed to be risky (i.e., a potential defect-commit).
+Each time a developer makes a commit, BIANCA intercepts it using a pre-commit hook,  extracts the corresponding code block (in a similar way as in the previous phase), and compares it to the code blocks of historical defect-commits.
+If there is a match then the new commit is deemed to be risky.
+A threshold $\alpha$ is used to assess the extent beyond which two pair of commits are considered similar.
+The setting of $\alpha$ is discussed in the case study section.

 Pre-commit hooks are custom scripts set to fire off when certain important actions of the versionning process occur.
 There are two groups of hooks: client-side and server-side.
 Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
 These hooks can be used for all sorts of reasons such as checking compliance with coding rules or automatic run of unit test suites.
 The pre-commit hook is run first, before the developer types in a commit message.
 It is used to inspect the modifications that are about to be committed.
 BIANCA is based on a set of bash and python scripts, and the entry point of these scripts lies in a pre-commit hook.
 These scripts intercept the commit and extract the corresponding code blocks.

-To compare the extracted blocks to the ones in the database, we resort to clone detection technique, more particularly, the ones based on text matching.
+To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more particularly, the ones based on text matching.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
 In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing code blocks [@Cordy2011] for several reasons.
 First, NICAD is built on top of TXL, which we also used in the previous phase.
 Second, NICAD can detect Types 1, 2 and 3 software clones [REF].
-Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artifacts such as indentation, whitespaces, comments and so on.
+Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artefacts such as indentation, whitespaces, comments and so on.
 Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
 Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
 Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.
+BIANCA detects Type 3 clones since they can contain added or deleted code statements, which make them suitable to comparing commit code blocks.

 NICAD works in three phases: *Extraction*, *Comparison* and *Reporting*.
 During the *Extraction* phase all potential clones are identified, pretty-printed, and extracted.
 We do not use the *Extraction* phase of NICAD as it has been built to work on programs that are syntactically correct, which is not the case for changesets.
 We replaced NICAD’s *Extraction* phase with our scripts for building code blocks (described in the previous phase).

-In the *Comparison* phase, extracted blocks are transformed, clustered and compared to find potential clones.
+In the *Comparison* phase, the extracted blocks are transformed, clustered and compared to find potential clones.
 Using TXL sub-programs, blocks go through a process called pretty-printing where they are stripped of formatting and comments.
 When code fragments are cloned, some comments, indentation or spacing are changed according to the new context where the new code is used.
 This pretty-printing process ensures that all code will have the same spacing and formatting, which renders the comparison of code fragments easier.